Depart Smart earns prominent media attention as Travel Safety experts as seen in ABC, CBS, NBC, FOX, Newsweek, Washinton Post, and more.

 In just one lifetime, people can be anywhere in the world in about a day.
 Travel and tourism consumer safety reporting and protections are poor.
 The $7+ trillion travel and tourism industry does not get much help to fulfill their duty of care and duty to inform.
 Policy simply has not kept pace with globalization.

 Most people do not understand the problem we aim to solve.
 There is no critical incident report to inform you or the ones you love of dangers before you travel abroad.
 This lack of reliable data, in our opinion, gives a false confidence on travel safety.
 According to the 2014 International Trade Association Outbound American Citizen Report, most people do not protect themselves with travel insurance or pre-trip travel clinic wellness checks.
-Consumers do not get a heads-up on how to Depart Smart.
+Students and traveling youth do not get a heads-up on how to Depart Smart.
 There are no warnings before your buy a plane ticket or fly overseas.
-Most people do not know ‘what they do not know’ to travel safely and prepare for safe, rewarding journeys.
+Most do not know ‘what they do not know’ to travel safely and prepare for safe, rewarding journeys.

 Award winning Media Relations, Inc. extends publicity to help Depart Smart reach more than 50,000,000 major news impressions.
 As seen on ABC, CBS, NBC, FOX, the Saturday Evening Post, the Washington Post, USA Today, the Huffington Post, Inside Higher Education, and more.

 Depart Smart earns media attention as the trusted resource for travel and tourism safety.
 You can become a strategic sponsor and receive media mentions: “Depart Smart travel safety education brought to you by, “your brand name here.”

 Freelance writers contribute 1-4 articles per week on compelling industry trends, policy, safety and security published on the Depart Smart blog.
 An electronic newsletter is published often for Depart Smart subscribers.
 Sponsor our website with your logo and a backlink.